 An American road movie made by an Italian director with Canadian and British stars, "The Leisure Seeker" is a gentle but pointed lament for things that are lost and things that are fading, be they personal memories or a national sense of community.

-The film, which premiered on Friday at the Toronto International Film Festival, takes director Paolo Virzi down the east coast of the U.S., as stars Donald Sutherland and Helen Mirren drive a battered 1975 Winnebago (which she’s dubbed “the Leisure Seeker”) from their home in Massachusetts to Ernest Hemingway’s house in the Florida Keys.
+The film, which premiered last fall at the Toronto International Film Festival, takes director Paolo Virzi down the east coast of the U.S., as stars Donald Sutherland and Helen Mirren drive a battered 1975 Winnebago (which she's dubbed "the Leisure Seeker") from their home in Massachusetts to Ernest Hemingway's house in the Florida Keys.

 For a while, those troubles are the nagging darkness underneath an enjoyable lark of a trip: John, a former college professor, regales a waitress with textual analysis of Hemingway, while Elle foils a stick-up attempt because, let's face it, nobody messes with Helen Mirren.